SinixND/roguelike/README.md

 - Square rooms grid
 - Extend side -> new room wall
 - Random border match

+## Design guide
+### Struct/Class general
+- Struct: POD
+- Getter / Setter only when needed
+- only private member variables: name_

+### Functions
+- namespace: domain functions (interclass, non-class)
+- Class: free if no private member needed (eg. getter/setter), member if private member needed
+- For readability only: no new file, but forward declare

+### New class:
+- Define members
+- Check existing classes for communality
+    - if yes, extract:
+        - "Has-a" (preferred) -> Component
+        - "Is-a" -> Parent
+    - check present methods (became inter-class?)

 ## Refactor Composition instead of Inheritance
 Refactor with (Interface) Composition when another version of the smae type (:interface) is needed: